RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 If you don't use any pre-trained word embeddings inside your pipeline, you are not bound to a specific language and can train your model to be more domain specific.
-If you don't want to use pre-trained word embeddings, we recommend using the following pipeline:
+If there are no word embeddings for your language or you have very domain specific terminology, we recommend using the following pipeline:

 .. literalinclude:: ../../data/configs_for_docs/default_config.yml
     :language: yaml